NoreddineDamane/Computer-Vision/Image classification using ensemble algorithms and zernike moments/Readme.md

 <p align="center">
   <img src="https://github.com/NoreddineDamane/Computer-Vision/blob/master/Image%20classification%20using%20ensemble%20algorithms%20and%20zernike%20moments/cap/3.png" width="350" title="bagging">
 </p> Flowchart of the sequential set where each model corrects the errors of its predecessor [2](https://www.packtpub.com/product/mastering-machine-learning-for-penetration-testing/9781788997409)

+#### Boosting
+Boosting is a technique used to solve classification and regression problems, which combines a set of models (decision trees), whose individual performances can be considered as poor, while when the individual predictions are aggregated, a high accuracy model is obtained.
+The focus of this approach is on bias reduction, i.e. improving the ability of the model to fit the data.
+Several machine learning models have been proposed with this idea in mind, using decision trees with individual learners.
+We highlight Adaptive Boost (AB) and gradient boosting (GB).

+#### Adaptive Boost
+The Adaptive Boost algorithm is one of the best known algorithms for creating an ensemble classifier.
+The algorithm generates a strong classifier from several weak classifiers, in which a new predictor attempts to correct its predecessor by adding more weight to the errors.
+One of the reasons why the Adaptive Boost algorithm performs well is the diversity among the weak classifiers.

+#### Gradient boosting
+Gradient boosting is the combination of Adaptive Boost and weighted minimization, in which the residual errors made by the previous predictor are passed on to the new predictor.
+The objective of Gradient boosting is to minimize the loss of a model by sequentially adding new baseline predictors using a gradient descent type procedure.
+The three main components of Gradient boosting are the loss function, the weak learner and the additive model.